 Common Name: Corn Buttercup

-Ranunculus arvensis is a Annual up to 0.50 metres tall.
+Ranunculus arvensis is an annual plant that can grow up to 0.50 metres tall.

 It has medicinal uses.